 Waste Setting

-On a multiport valve, the WASTE setting is one of two ‘bypass’ settings that you can select.
+On a multiport valve, the waste setting is one of two ‘bypass’ settings that you can select.
 WASTE redirects the water that has been pumped from the pool to the backwash line or hose.

 There are two situations in which you might want to use the WASTE option.
 The first is to get the water level down.
 The second situation is when you need to vacuum up particles but don’t want the material to pass through the filter media itself.